Varying a Premises Licence - TV EDWARDS

 Where representations are made, the licensing authority must hold a hearing within 20 working days, unless all parties agree that a hearing is not required.
 At such a hearing, the licensing sub-committee will hear arguments from all parties before deciding whether or not to grant the proposed variation.

-How we can help with Varying a Premises Licence
+How We Can Help with Varying a Premises Licence

 We deliver expert solutions with professionalism, clarity, respect and care.
 We pride ourselves on being open, approachable and easy to communicate with.